jkxue/LockerRobot/Tasking-Locker.md

   * Given lockerA whose type is S stored a bagA
   * And lockerB whose type is M stored a bagB
   * When get bag with ticketA from lockerB
-  * Then get 'Invalid ticket' error
+  * Then get 'Type not match' error

   --------------